shubhamsoniXom/DARK/README.md

 **Data Extraction Utilities:**

-    1. Extract various formats of Dates from string using Regex - <notebook name>
+    1. Extract various formats of Dates from string using Regex - Extract_Dates_using_Regex.ipynb
-    2. Extract tables from pdf using various python packages
+    2. Extract tables from pdf using various python packages - todo
-    3. Download data (excel or pickle files) from Azure blob storage using python
+    3. Download data (excel or pickle files) from Azure blob storage using python - todo

+**Dash Application Development Example**

+    1. Wine classification example (Used in Knowledge sharing session by Sharad) To run this demo app, download this repo to your local navigate to ml_tech_stack (home) folder and after installing all required packages (do this in a virtual environment), from your terminal run <python app\app_wshp_final.py> this should launch an application on your localhost; you should see following output in your terminal
+        <Dash is running on http://127.0.0.1:8050/

+        Warning: This is a development server.
+Do not use app.run_server in production, use a production WSGI server like gunicorn instead.

+        * Serving Flask app "app_wshp_final" (lazy loading)
+        * Environment: production
+        WARNING: This is a development server.
+Do not use it in a production deployment.
+        Use a production WSGI server instead.
+        * Debug mode: on>

+        to access the application click on the above http url which opens up in you default browser. contact Sharad or Shubham if you face any issues while running this.